Top boxing fights to watch out for in 2021, plus predictions

 Boxing fans are in for a treat during the second half of 2021, with the upcoming schedule packed with some truly top-class events.

-British boxers feature heavily, with Conor Benn, Josh Warrington, Anthony Joshua, and Tyson Fury amongst the fighters who will step inside the ring before year-end.
+British boxers feature heavily, with Conor Benn, Josh Warrington, Anthony Joshua and Tyson Fury amongst the fighters who will step inside the ring before the end of the year.

-Joshua and Fury were due to meet in 2021, but their respective camps could not reach an agreement, and they now face different opponents.
+Joshua and Fury had been due to meet in 2021, but their respective camps were unable to reach an agreement and they now face different opponents.

-We take a look at some of the top boxing fights to watch out for over the next few months and offer our predictions for each contest.
+Nevertheless, that fight is still on for this year.
+Let’s take a look at some of the top boxing fights to watch out for over the next few months, and offer our predictions for each contest.

 Conor Benn vs Adrian Granados – July 31